salilab/saliweb/doc/deploy.rst

 To test the frontend, make a `test/frontend` subdirectory and put one or more Python scripts there.
-Each script can use the functions and classes in the :mod`saliweb.test` module, together with test functionality provided by the `Flask framework <http://flask.pocoo.org/docs/1.0/testing/#testing>`_, to create simple instances of the web frontend and test various methods given different inputs.
-For example, a script to test the :meth:`~saliwebfrontend.get_navigation_links` method might look like:
+Each script can use the functions and classes in the :mod:`saliweb.test` module, together with test functionality provided by the `Flask framework <http://flask.pocoo.org/docs/1.0/testing/#testing>`_, to create simple instances of the web frontend and test various methods given different inputs.
+For example, a script to test the index page might look like:

 .. literalinclude:: ../examples/test-index.py
    :language: perl